 The holiday season is filled with a lot of activity: getting gifts, decorating, participating in religious traditions, gathering with family, friends and colleagues.
 And all that festive activity can be filled with stress as well, especially if you’re a pancreatic cancer patient or caregiver.
-Some people dealing with the disease might also feel disconnected from the cultural fascination and frenzy during the December holidays.
+Some people dealing with the disease might also feel disconnected and have various emotions during the December holidays.

 Supportive care can help you find the right balance between celebrating the holidays and taking care of yourself.
 It focuses on providing relief from the symptoms, side effects and stress of pancreatic cancer.